Effective October 20, 2020, UNDERGRADUATE TEST SCORES ARE OPTIONAL

 AU has always believed in taking a holistic approach to evaluating applications for admission.
 In the absence of a test score, we will continue to evaluate all other factors included on your application.

 This policy applies to undergraduate applicants considering on-campus programs and is intended for students coming directly from high school or who have been out of high school fewer than three years.

 Most programs will consider students for admission with or without a standardized test score (ACT, CLT, SAT), although there are exceptions.
 Nursing applicants are still required to submit a test score.

 International students are also required to provide proof of English proficiency, as outlined on the international admissions web page.

 Yes!
 Test-optional students may apply to both the Honors Program and the Ashbrook Program.

-Applicants will be able to select on the application whether they want their standardized test score to be included or excluded from the admission review process.
+Applicants are able to select on the application whether they want their standardized test score to be included or excluded from the admission review process.
 The selection made at the time of submission cannot be changed.

 This policy was approved October 20, 2020, and only applies to candidates who submit applications from that point forward.
 Test scores for candidates who applied prior to that date will be included in the application review process.